Nicholas Goodrick-Clarke

 Nicholas Goodrick-Clarke (15 January 1953 – 29 August 2012) was a British historian and professor of Western esotericism at the University of Exeter, best known for his authorship of several scholarly books on the history of occultism in Nazism and Western esotericism, including The Occult Roots of Nazism, Hitler's Priestess, and Black Sun.

-He also edited and translated several other books, and edited two academic book series on religion and esotericism.
-Goodrick-Clarke was the founder and director of the Exeter Centre for the Study of Esotericism (EXESESO).
+He edited and translated several other books, and edited two academic book series on religion and esotericism.
+Goodrick-Clarke was the founder and director of the Exeter Centre for the Study of Esotericism (EXESESO), and the co-founder of the European Society for the Study of Western Esotericism.

 Early life and education

 Nicholas Goodrick-Clarke was born in Lincoln, England, on 15 January 1953, to David and Phyllis Goodrick-Clarke.
 His father was a lawyer.
 Nicholas was the pair's only son, though his father had another son, Andrew.

 Goodrick-Clarke was an Open Exhibitioner at Lancing College.
 He studied German, politics, and philosophy at the University of Bristol, and gained a Bachelor of Arts with distinction in 1974.
 Moving to St Edmund Hall, Oxford, Goodrick-Clarke obtained a D.Phil. in 1983.